genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

 **searchBase** defines the location(s) in the directory from which the LDAP search begins.
 Default: ou=temp,dc=temp

-**userPrefix** is an optional prefix we can add to every username received from login requests in our authentication server.
+**userPrefix** is an optional prefix you can add to every username received from login requests in your authentication server.
 Default: empty string.

 **bindDn** is an optional distinguished name which acts as a first LDAP login and it is normally required to perform a search.
-If this field is not specified no bindings will be used.
+If this field is not specified, no bindings will be used.
 Default: null

 **bindPassword** represents the password associated to the **bindDn** account.
 Default: null.

 **userIdType** defines the attribute to match in the directory search against the provided username.
-Amongst the most common LDAP implementations we can find three main ways of configuring user names: by using the "uid" attribute, the "cn" attribute or the "sAMAccountName" in Windows.
+Amongst the most common LDAP implementations you can find three main ways of configuring user names: by using the "uid" attribute, the "cn" attribute or the "sAMAccountName" in Windows.
 Default: cn.

 ```xml
 <authentication type="LDAP">